The Code That Knew What It Wanted

 }

-People think TDD is about being careful.
-It is not.
+TDD is not about being careful.
 It is about being fast.
 You write less code, not more.
-You stop guessing.
-You stop coding by coincidence.
-You stop being afraid to change things.
+You stop guessing at requirements and start responding to explicit behavior specifications.
+You stop being afraid to refactor because the test suite confirms nothing broke.

 The tests tell you what to do next.
-They hold your hand.
-They guard your back.
+They guard your back while you move forward.

 TDD is not always easy.
-Sometimes you hate it.
-You want to break the rules.
-Just for this one thing.
-Just a quick fix.
-No test.
+Sometimes you want to break the rules—just this one time, just a quick fix, no test.

 Do not.

 The moment you stop writing tests first, you stop doing TDD.
-You are lying to yourself.
-And the code knows.
+You are coding without a specification, and the code will reflect that.

-With TDD, you do not just end up with code.
-You end up with confidence.
-You know it works because you watched it grow.
+With TDD, you do not just produce code.
+You produce verified code.
+You know it works because you watched it grow, test by test, each new behavior confirmed before the next one was introduced.

-You do not have to believe me.
-Try it.
+Do not take this on faith.
 Pick a feature.
 Write the test first.
-Watch the red.
-Make it green.
+Watch it fail.
+Make it pass.
 Refactor.
-Then do it again.
+Repeat.